yvesgurcan/connect/README-PREVIEW.md

 - How do you say your name?

 It's spelled Yves but it's actually pronounced "Eve".
 Like Adam and Eve.
 Or Steve.
 I know it can be difficult to guess the pronunciation, so don't worry too much about it.
-And if you're wondering, Yves is a French name 🇫🇷.
+And if you're wondering, Yves is a French name. 🇫🇷

 - Can you send me your resume?